 Super Bowl LVII is a reminder of an imminent engagement headache for leagues, teams, and the many adjacent businesses that rely on fan interest

 An all-time classic?
 Definitely.
 The best ever?
 Perhaps.
 Is Mahomes the GOAT?
 Time will tell.
-What's not in doubt is that there were some fat heads on Monday morning in Kansas City, the rest of the US, and all across the worldwide NFL fan base, after Super Bowl LVII delivered in spectacular style.
+What's not in doubt is that there were some fat heads on Monday morning in Philadelphia, Kansas City, the rest of the US, and all across the worldwide NFL fan base, after Super Bowl LVII delivered in spectacular style.

 This presents a commercial headache for many businesses that rely on NFL content, one that will last longer than the many caused by fans’ celebrations or their drowning of sorrows.
 How can the NFL, its member franchises, fantasy sports platforms, bookmakers, and the wider content ecosystem continue to engage their audiences over the next seven months?